e-dimensionz/Todoyu-PHP8.x/README.md

-# Todoyu for PHP7!
+# Todoyu for PHP7 and PHP8!

-**PHP 8 Support coming soon - Most fixes are already implemented**

-This is the latest version of `todoyu` ported/modded to work with PHP 7.x.
+This is the latest version of `todoyu` ported/modded to work with PHP 8.x.
 I worked all the bugs I could find so far.

 Revived by [WyldCode](https://wyldcode.com) a subsidiary of [e-dimensionz, Inc](https://e-dimensionz.com)